Healthy Homes Assessment St Leonards

 What We Do

-As building inspectors we deal with all the issues that come with specialist home Inspections.
-We are there to make sure you make the best decision when buying your next home.
+As building inspectors, we deal with all the elements associated with specialist home inspects.
+We’re there to make sure you make the right decision when purchasing your next property.

-We specialise in a range of solutions to make sure that you are fully informed about the condition of any property you might be contemplating buying or selling in addition to other solutions.
+We specialise in a range of services to ensure that you are fully aware of the state of any property you might be thinking of buying or selling along with other solutions.

-We not only collaborate with you, but we also collaborate with a number of big clients like the local authorities, banks, and insurance companies.
-Evidently they are pleased with their reassurance provided, by the data contained in our building inspection reports.
+Not only do we collaborate with you, but we also work with some important clients such as local councils, banks, and insurance companies.
+Evidently they appreciate our peace of mind provided, due to the details in our building inspection reports.

-With our systematic method of conducting your home inspection and the most up-to-date software technology which includes digital photos in the document, you are able to actually see any issues identified.
-Through our comprehensive report, it is no wonder that we receive so many referrals from clients our service to family and acquaintances.
+We have a systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into your Report, you are able to actually see any issues that could be discovered.
+Through our comprehensive report, it’s easy to understand why we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports